[Updated March 24, 2020 at 1:00 PM EST]

-Basically, if you are planning to fly on or after October 1, 2020, you need a REAL ID compliant identification card or your passport.
+Basically, if you are planning to fly on or after the deadline (of which the date is still TBD), you need a REAL ID compliant identification card or your passport.
 By that date, all states must be issuing REAL ID compliant drivers' licenses and ID cards and any person wishing to travel on a commercial aircraft (without bringing their passport) will need to have a REAL ID compliant card on hand.

 REAL ID-compliant cards are marked with a star at the top of the card.
 If you’re not sure, contact your state driver’s license agency on how to obtain a REAL ID compliant card.